Free-Floating Planets, Survivor Planets, Captured Planets and Binary Planets from Stellar Flybys: Numerical results: Fiducial Runs

 \subsection{Branching ratios}

 As noted before, we typically sample ${\tilde q} = q/a_2$ values on a uniform grid from $0.1$ to $2$ to determine various branching fractions.
 We also consider $\tilde q = 0.02-0.05$ separately to test the behavior of the branching fractions when $\tilde q$ is very small.
-Figs. \ref{The fraction of forming free-floating planets}, \ref{The fraction of planet stolen} and \ref{The fraction of remaining bound} show the fractions of free-floating planets (FFPs), captured planets (CPs) and survivor planets (SPs), respectively.
+The first three panels in Fig.~\ref{Figs: Fractions of Outcomes} show the fractions of free-floating planets (FFPs), captured planets (CPs) and survivor planets (SPs), respectively.
 In each case, we show the results for both the inner and outer planets.

 Since the gravitational interactions between the planets are significantly weaker than those between the planets and the stars, the two planets respond to the disturbance from the flyby independently to a good approximation.
 Indeed, by using $q/a_1$ as the horizontal axis to rescale the inner-planet results in the three figures, we recover nearly the same results as the outer planet.